Worksheet: Reactions on Surfaces

-- AThe total volume and total surface area would both stay the same.
+- AThe total volume would increase and the total surface area would stay the same.

-- B The total volume would increase and the total surface area would stay the same.
+- BThe total volume would stay the same and the surface area would decrease.

-- C The total volume would stay the same and the total surface area would increase.
+- CThe total volume would decrease and the total surface area would increase.

-- D The total volume would decrease and the total surface area would increase.
+- DThe total volume would stay the same and the total surface area would increase.

 The following combinations of shapes all have the same total volume.
 Which has the greatest total surface area?